 We have to be aware of our own view, speech and actions

-Do no underestimate your child’s ability to learn and imitate.
+Do not underestimate your child’s ability to learn and imitate.
 Children from as young as 3-years-old can grasp money concepts such as saving and spending.
-By observing you and adults around them, they can pick up how money is handled within the family, and learn what adults consider as important.
+By observing you and the adults around them, they can pick up how money is handled within the family, and learn what adults consider as important.
 Regardless of whether you consciously teach your child about these values, they will come to their own conclusions based on their observations and experiences.
 Gradually, they will start to form their own money value system.

 There is no benchmark or one right view